visit-dav/visit/src/doc/using_visit/WorkingWithFiles/Read_Write_Options.rst

 Detect Compound Variables
 """""""""""""""""""""""""

-Checking this option will cause the plugin to try to guess that similarly named variables are the scalar components of an aggregate type such as a vector, tensor or array variable.
-The plugin will then automatically define expressions for these aggregate typed variables.
-For example, it will cause the plugin to combine three scalar variables with names such as ``velx``, ``vely`` and ``velz`` into a *vector* expression ``vel`` defined as ``{velx, vely, velz}``.
+Checking this option will cause the plug-in to try to guess that similarly named variables are the scalar components of an aggregate type such as a vector, tensor or array variable.
+The plug-in will then automatically define expressions for these aggregate typed variables.
+For example, it will cause the plug-in to combine three scalar variables with names such as ``velx``, ``vely`` and ``velz`` into a *vector* expression ``vel`` defined as ``{velx, vely, velz}``.
 Note that this is just a convenience to free users from having to define expressions